Observational Constraints on Axion(s) Dark Energy with a Cosmological Constant: Conclusion

 \item We show that the axion model suppresses the cluster number counts compared to the $\Lambda$CDM model.
 This suppression is enhanced for sub-Planckian values of the axion decay constant $f_{1}$.
 Interestingly, the lower values of $f_{1}$ also result higher oscillations in the axion field evolution as well as in dark energy equation state.
-This is a crucial observation (probably for the first time) related to the axions in String-Axiverse model, and can be smoking gun to probe such models with future large scale galaxy surveys. \end{itemize}
+This is a very crucial observation (probably for the first time) related to the axions in String-Axiverse model, and can be smoking gun to probe such models with future large scale galaxy surveys.
+Moreover, our results show that a Universe with an overall negative cosmological constant is well consistent with cosmological data which may have far reaching consequences for dark energy model building in String theory.